 The Anytime Group leased the unit in Central Leatherhead creating a new gym in the area.
 The acoustics needed to be carefully considered as the unit was previously a furniture shop on a suspended ground floor slab, with residential apartments above and basement parking below.

 We attended site prior to construction commencing with our test floor which simulates the performance of a jack up concrete floor system.
 Drop tests were undertaken to simulate the use of Free Weights.
 Measurements taken by the Acoustic Consultants, Cass Allen, confirmed a jack up concrete floating floor with 25mm deflection springs would provide the required attenuation of energy to meet planning criteria for structure borne noise within residential areas.

 The shell of this building, however, was particularly flimsy.
 To accept the additional load of a 100mm thick concrete jack up floor, a 50mm screed needed to be removed first.
 Even with the screed removed, the structure failed to be up to the task.
 The only way forward was to use lightweight concrete reducing the self-weight of the floating floor to 1.8kN/m2.

-Following structural approval, Mason UK supplied and installed a concrete jack up floor for the Free Weights area.
+Following structural approval, we supplied and installed a concrete jack up floor for the Free Weights area.
 Unfortunately, the initial response was not as good as expected, likely due to the removal of the screed layer.
-Mason UK returned to site and replaced the specified 25mm defection springs with 50mm deflection springs which reduced the floor frequency to around 2.5Hz.
+On our return to site, our team replaced the specified 25mm deflection springs with 50mm deflection springs which reduced the floor frequency to around 2.5Hz.
 Further acoustic testing was completed, and the structure borne noise levels with the revised spring selection passed the test with flying colours.

 The Mason Test Floor was brought into play again, this time using the lightweight MFS floor springs with a dry multi layered board build up and a weight tile over.
 The difference was astounding, reducing the structure borne noise levels on the first floor to practically inaudible.